 THE GLNG PLANT

-The GLNG LNG plant is located on Curtis Island approximately five kilometres north of the city of Gladstone, Queensland.
+The GLNG plant is located on Curtis Island approximately five kilometres north of the city of Gladstone, Queensland.

 Construction commenced on the LNG Plant in 2011 with the first cargo in October 2015.